Parent & Student Athletic Handbook

 Any misconduct by a student athlete that is determined by the head coach and school administration to be detrimental to the athletic program or school will result in counseling by the head coach, athletic director and a school administrator with possible suspension.

-Use of any illegal drug, alcohol or tobacco will result in a 30-day suspension from all practices and games.
+Use of any illegal drug, alcohol or tobacco will result in suspension from all practices and games for the same duration as the suspension given by school administration.

 Unexcused absence from scheduled practice or game will result in: Suspension for one contest following the violation.